Will the Bucks cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Additional Bucks Insights & Trends

-- Milwaukee has a 3-2 record against the spread and a 4-1 record overall when putting up more than 122.9 points.
+- Milwaukee is 4-2 against the spread and 5-1 overall when scoring more than 123.9 points.

 Bet on this or any NBA matchup at BetMGM